 - Coordinate the actions of multiple interface applications to simulate subscriber activity

-The SmartAVP™ feature can be used to insert, delete, or replace AVPs in Diameter messages.
+The SmartAVP feature can be used to insert, delete, or replace AVPs in Diameter messages.
 SmartAVP enables the definition of proprietary signaling or introduction of corrupt AVPs to facilitate negative testing.
-In conjunction with SmartEvents, SmartAVPs allows exact specification of when the SmartAVPs are used.
+In conjunction with SmartEvents, SmartAVPs allows exact specification of when the SmartAVPs are used. dsTest provides other tools for Diameter compliance testing.

 Performance and Capacity